Mound Builders: Coles Creek culture

 The Coles Creek culture is a Late Woodland culture (700–1200 CE) in the Lower Mississippi Valley in the Southern United States that marks a significant change in the cultural history of the area.
 Population and cultural and political complexity increased, especially by the end of the Coles Creek period.
 Although many of the classic traits of chiefdom societies had not yet developed, by 1000 CE, the formation of simple elite polities had begun.
 Coles Creek sites are found in Arkansas, Louisiana, Oklahoma, Mississippi, and Texas.
 The Coles Creek culture is considered ancestral to the Plaquemine culture.

 Mississippian cultures

 Around 900–1450 CE, the Mississippian culture developed and spread through the Eastern United States, primarily along the river valleys.
-The largest regional center where the Mississippian culture is first definitely developed is located in Illinois along a tributary of the Mississippi, and is referred to as Cahokia.
+The largest regional center where the Mississippian culture was first definitely developed is located in Illinois along a tributary of the Mississippi and is referred to as Cahokia.
 It had several regional variants including the Middle Mississippian culture of Cahokia, the South Appalachian Mississippian variant at Moundville and Etowah, the Plaquemine Mississippian variant in south Louisiana and Mississippi, and the Caddoan Mississippian culture of northwestern Louisiana, eastern Texas, and southwestern Arkansas.
 Like the mound builders of the Ohio, these peoples built gigantic mounds as burial and ceremonial places.